Other gelato addicted out there? Yeah, we all know that gelato in Bologna is so great.

 3. Ciacco Lab, Parma

-Take "a walk in the park" with "midsummer night dream" through the streets of Parma.
+Take "a walk in the park" with a "midsummer night dream" through the streets of Parma.

 No, I didn't get hurt by my romantic English literature book.